farisc0de/farisc0de/README.md

 I've completed over 80 courses in over ten different topics, including SMM, Web Design and Development, DevOps, Linux Management, and others.

-I have a nanodegree in Full Stack JavaScript Development and I am currently studying for the IELTS exam.
+I have a nanodegree in Full Stack JavaScript Development and I am currently studying for the IELTS exam and ITIL 4 Foundation.

 ## 🔧 Development Stack
 <div align="left">